What Is Digital Scrapbooking? A Beginner’s Guide | aA

 What software do you need?

-Adobe Photoshop Elements is the most popular choice for beginners — it's built for everyday users and priced to match.
-Affinity Studio is a one-time purchase alternative.
+Adobe Photoshop Elements is the most popular choice for beginners — it’s built for everyday users and priced to match.
+Affinity Photo is a one-time-purchase alternative.
 Adobe Photoshop is the most powerful option, with more of a learning curve.
 Canva is free and browser-based if you want to experiment first.
 For a full comparison, see Best Digital Scrapbooking Programs: How to Choose.

 Is it hard to learn?

 Not especially.
-The concepts are intuitive — you place photos, layer elements, and type your journaling.
-Getting comfortable with the software takes a little time, just like anything new, but most beginners finish their first page within an afternoon.
-It gets easier with every page after that, and consistency beats perfection every time.
+In fact, the concepts are intuitive — you place photos, layer elements, and type your journaling.
+Admittedly, getting comfortable with the software takes a little time, just like anything new, but most beginners finish their first page within an afternoon.
+Better still, it gets easier with every page after that, and consistency beats perfection every time.

 How is it different from a photo book?